 We utilise automated decision-making when making decisions on whether to grant insurance.

-Such decisions are based on the information provided by you as well as our insurance guidelines, which comply with the applicable legislation, insurance terms and conditions and good insurance practice.
+Such decisions are based on the personal data we collect as well as on our insurance guidelines, which comply with the applicable legislation, insurance terms and conditions and good insurance practice.

-We utilise automated decision-making when making decisions on whether to grant insurance when you fill out a health declaration when applying for insurance, buying insurance through our digital channels or providing information on the state of health of the insured.
+We utilise automated decision-making and profiling when making decisions on whether to grant insurance when you fill out a health declaration upon buying insurance through our digital channels or providing information on the state of health of the insured.

 Termination of an insurance policy